Guide to Shade Plants: Annuals

 We will start with, possibly, the most popular and asked about flowers.
 Begonias!
 Begonias are an annual flower that really make a statement.
-With vibrant colors and large rose like blooms and it hard to not appreciate them.
+With vibrant colours and large rose-like blooms it is hard to not appreciate them.
 For the eccentric gardener they are even a lovely snack and edible meal décor.
-That’s right begonia flowers are edible and depending on the color the flavor changes slightly.
+That’s right: begonia flowers are edible and depending on the colour the flavour changes slightly.
 The best general taste I can say is that it tastes similar to rhubarb, just a little tangier.
-Depending on the color it may vary in sweetness and tartness, but it makes for a fun stunt to simply pop a flower into your mouth and munch it down.
-Aside from that fun little tidbit begonias are often known as a fickle flower.
+Depending on the colour it may vary in sweetness and tartness, but it makes for a fun stunt to simply pop a flower into your mouth and munch it down.
+Aside from that fun little tidbit, begonias are often known as a fickle flower.
 They are very fragile and require a very consistent but not too heavy watering regime.
 Begonias easily drown so you only want to water once the soil is dry but don’t let them get too dry or they burn.
 Begonias also love deep shade.
 They will tolerate some sun but will do best in heavy shade.
 They will always tell you if they are getting too much sunshine because the edges of the leaves will turn brown and crispy.
 But once you learn what your begonia likes you will be ever grateful for them.
-They bloom for the entire summer and into fall and offer the biggest and most vibrant colors you can get for shade flowers.
+They bloom for the entire summer and into fall and offer the biggest and most vibrant colours you can get for shade flowers.

 Another common option that I see out and about most is the impatiens.
 There are several varieties, double flowering, Sunpatiens, New Guinea, etc.… The one that has been most popular lately is New Guinea.
 New Guinea Impatiens gets to be a lovely full bush with tropical looking flowers.
-Their colors are lovely and vibrant but tend to be in the pink spectrum making their color selection slightly smaller than Begonias.
+Their colours are lovely and vibrant but tend to be in the pink spectrum making their colour selection slightly smaller than begonias.
 However, they are far less fussy and are much easier to keep happy.
 Just water them when their soil is dry and keep them in a nice deep shade area, they will take care of the rest.
-I find the double impatiens tend to be a little touchier when it comes to moisture but otherwise, they are easy to take care of and offer some lovely colors and a mini rose like look.
+I find the double impatiens tend to be a little touchier when it comes to moisture but otherwise, they are easy to take care of and offer some lovely colours and a mini rose-like look.

 There are so many other varieties that are great for shade that I want to talk about, we haven’t even touched on perennials either, so watch for a part two!